ECrownofFire/ecf/README.md

 At the bare minimum, ECF still needs the following:
 * Documentation
 * Lots and lots of CSS and HTML magic to make it look decent!
-* Pagination of threads and posts (former can probably just use `lists:sublist`, but the latter should probably use something more performant)
+* Terms of use and privacy policy
 * Administration functionality
     * Subforum creation (currently you must manually call `ecf_forum:new_forum/4`)
     * Deleting threads/posts